translate/pootle/docs/features/pootle_fs.rst

 term to make everything use Pootle FS.

-You can find an outline of how to use Pootle FS on your existing Pootle projects on the :ref:`adding a Pootle FS managed project
+You can find an outline of how to use Pootle FS on your existing Pootle projects in the :ref:`adding a Pootle FS managed project
 <pootle_fs_add_project>` instructions.

 Once you are familiar with Pootle FS you can start :ref:`migrating your